Theme

 Why readers may notice it

-Lance matters because many visual AI systems still split understanding, generation, and editing into separate tools.
-A release that puts image and video tasks into one model card gives readers a useful reference point for where unified multimodal systems are heading.
+Many visual AI systems still split understanding, generation, and editing into separate tools.
+A release that puts image and video tasks into one model card gives readers another place to inspect where unified multimodal systems are heading.

 What readers may want to know